MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/opt-in-auto-release.md

 - For existing Teams panels customers (not part of Microsoft Places Public Preview):
   - This feature is available for rooms with Teams Rooms Standard, Teams Rooms Premium, Teams Rooms Pro, and Teams Shared Device licenses.
   - We recommend enabling this feature only for rooms with [existing Teams panels](/microsoftteams/devices/check-in-and-room-release) (can be standalone Teams panels or paired with a Microsoft Teams Rooms).

-> [!NOTE]
-> Auto Release does not support or automatically release the room for live events, town halls, or non-Microsoft meetings such as Zoom or Webex.

 ## Enable Auto Release